How to Choose Husqvarna Metal Segments, 4.5” Cup Wheels, and Dry Resin Pads in One Concrete Prep Order

 The Husqvarna metal segments in this type of order are there for floor production grinding.
 If the contractor orders 16# and 30# segments together, the usual reason is straightforward.
 The 16 grit is used for stronger opening, faster cutting, and rougher top-layer removal.
 The 30 grit is then used to reduce the scratch pattern and create a more controlled surface before the next stage.

 These are not finish grits.
 They are working grits.
 Their job is to open the slab, remove the top layer, and prepare the floor for whatever comes next.
-On your site, this is the natural place to connect internally to Husqvarna-compatible metal bond grinding tools and your broader Metal Bond Grinding category, because that is where the floor-side logic begins.
+For this stage, the best product match is Husqvarna-compatible metal bond grinding tools.
+If the slab is hard, soft, or mixed, the bond should be selected before confirming the full order.

 Why the 4.5 inch cup wheel is also in the order